hlfshell/facial_recognition/journal.md

 Training ran for 5 epochs, and in epoch 2 we overfit.
 I will definitely need to work on the transformations to expand upon my data augmentation.
 There is the original rotation transformaton I proposed.
 Blurring, noise, mirroring, and playing with the contrast will likely be good, easy candidates too.

+# Improving training

+As I said before, I have three possible areas to work on.
+The first is to get the visualization from output tensor to facial x/y coordinates to place onto the input face.
+This has to be done eventually to call the project complete.
+The other two tasks are directly related to improving performance of the network - creating better transformers, and getting my GPU computer capable of running the latest CUDA / Pytorch libraries.
+The latter would open up such an increase in training time that I could write a module that would be able to run several model designs and hyperparameters at once.
+The former is likely required to see much success with our small dataset.

+For right this moment, I'm going to work on the data trasnformations.
+I'm going to create a script that demos transformatons first, so I can check my work as I create the transformations.